lastyouth/Project_Mynah/README.md

 # Project_Mynah
-Project Mynah for the 2015 first half UOS Capstone course
+Project Mynah for the 2015 makers challenge